paranerd/learning-kubernetes/config-sync/README.md

       --enable-fleet
     ```

+1. **Install Config Sync**

+    - **Via UI**

+        1. Go to GKE > Features > Config > Install Config Sync

+        1. Select the `config-sync-demo` cluster to be included

-1. **Enable Config Management**
+        1. Click "Install Config Sync"

+    - **Via CLI**

         ```bash
         gcloud beta container fleet config-management enable
         ```

+1. **Wait for the installation to complete**

+    This may take a moment...

+    You can check the status using this command:

+    ```bash
+    gcloud beta container fleet config-management status
+    ```

+    Continue when it shows `Status: NOT_CONFIGURED`

 1. **Configure Config Sync**

     - **Via UI**

         1. Go to GKE > Features > Config > Deploy Package

         1. Select `config-sync-demo` as the cluster and continue

         1. Select "Package hosted on Git" and continue

         1. Fill in the form according to your setup

         1. Click "Deploy Package"

     - **Via Fleet Config Management**

-      1. **Enable ConfigSync and link the repository in a single step**
+      1. **Enable Config Sync and link the repository in a single step**

             ```bash
             gcloud beta container fleet config-management apply \